Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 There are no coincidences when it comes to the FBI.

-You said we have to follow this wherever it goes.
+You said, we have to follow this wherever it goes.

-Yeah, but you might not like it.
+You might not like it.

 Tell me a little bit about that before we start.

-Yeah, so the agreement I made with Devin was um I didn't necessarily want to go to the Hill.
+Yeah, so the agreement I made with Devin was I didn't necessarily want to go to the Hill.

-Uh it's no surprise I wanted to go to the White House.
+I wanted to go to the White House.

-I said, sure, because of my background as a federal prosecutor and a public defender and an Intel guy.
+Because of my background as a federal prosecutor and a public defender and an intel guy, he was like, we need someone to help navigate that landscape.

 But I made him a deal.

-I said, whatever we find, good, bad, ugly, I wasn't a political guy, I wasn't a political appointee in the administration.
+I said, whatever we find, good, bad, ugly, I wasn't a political guy.

 I said, we put out.